PisterLab/BotNet/README.md

 #### (Control) Solutions
 The solution is where controls and dynamics are implemented.
-These use utilize the world api to define the simulation behavior at every time step.
+These use the world api to define the simulation behavior at every time step.
 The solution function is called on every iteration of SwarmSim's main loop.
-A scenario a solution is loaded from `swarmsimmaster/components/solutions`.
+A solution is loaded from `swarmsimmaster/components/solutions`.
 At every step of the main loop the solution is executed.
-A solution file describes both the controls of the agents and can describe extra dynamics or interactions.
+A solution file describes the controls of the agents and can optinally describe extra dynamics or interactions.
 Below is a solution which moves every agent in a random direction, which can be found [here](./swarmsimmaster/components/solution/random_walk.py).
 An example for a random walk controller is shown below.
 ```